atouloupis/Masternodes/Welcome file.md

 ## How to install

-For now, juste install nodeJS in your personnal environment and run the file Launcher.js
+For now, just install nodeJS in your personnal environment and run the file launcher.js

-    node Launcher.js
+    node launcher.js

+Next step : create a dashboard UI to run the script.

-## Switch to another file
+## What to do

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.
+Before runnning the script you must :
+-

 ## Rename a file